-4.5.2 Inbox Tab
+4.6.2 Inbox Tab

 The Inbox feature allows users to work together to find and collect elements, that can be easily added to a story.
+An inbox is global, meaning that it is available regardless of the currently open show in Viz Multiplay.